scisamir/halalend_protocol-v1.1-docs/halalend_protocol-v1.1-specs (Final project SRS).md

     - validate that the redeemer only mint:
         - a single loan NFT
     - validate that there's only one loan UTxO in the transaction outputs.
 The loan UTxO must contain in it's value, 1 and it's datum:
-        - beneficiary: `VerificationKeyHash`,
+        - beneficiary: `VerificationKeyHash`
         - loan_amount: `Int`
 - CheckBurn: the redeemer can be called once to burn the loan NFT
+    - validate that the `out_ref` must presented in the transaction inputs (which is the NFT)
     - validate that the redeemer only burn:
         - a single loan NFT
     - validate that there's only one loan UTxO in the transaction input.
 The loan UTxO must contain in it's value, 1 and it's datum:
-        - beneficiary: `VerificationKeyHash`,
+        - beneficiary: `VerificationKeyHash`
         - loan_amount: `Int`
 ##### 3.3.3.3 Spend Purpose
 ###### 3.3.3.3.1 Datum
-- beneficiary: `VerificationKeyHash`,
+- beneficiary: `VerificationKeyHash`
 - loan_amount: `Int`
 ###### 3.3.3.3.2 Redeemer
 - Nothing